-deployed a program from CipherHealth to help manage follow-ups for discharged patients.
-A "Meds to Beds" program was developed and implemented to help provide meds to patients to ensure they have medication on hand when they are discharged.
-We also work closely with skilled nursing facilities to avoidable readmission. prevent addition, there are initiatives led by Case Management to improve readmissions.
+utilizing a program from We are CipherHealth to help manage follow-ups for discharged patients.
+We also work closely with skilled nursing facilities to prevent avoidable readmissions.
+Also, partnering with Dispatch Health and Care Partners has led to decreases in readmissions for certain service lines.
 Through our Readmission Task Force, we have been able to use technology and data to identify the high-risk patients for hospital readmission while they are still in the hospital for early intervention and prevention.

-30-day Readmission - Hospital-wide All-Cause 30-day Unplanned Readmission Rate:
+• 30-day Readmission - Hospital-wide All-Cause 30-day Unplanned Readmission Rate: